HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Workflow:

 1. The requesting system initiates a match request to the receiving system’s FHIR endpoint (or equivalent).
 When data will be returned to a HIPAA Covered Entity, the L0 invariant, input weight score of at least 9, and attributes verified at IDIAL1.5, or higher quality match request **SHALL** be made.
-When the requester is not a HIPAA Covered Entity or a single high confidence match is otherwise required (because the system user is a Patient or their Authorized Representative), the L1 invariant with input weight score of at least 10, attributes verified at IDIAL1.8, and AAL2 authentication of the individual or higher quality match request **SHALL** be made (optimally the L2 invariant with input weight score of at least 10, attributes verified at IAL2/IDIAL2 and AAL2 authentication of the individual **SHOULD** be used for such a Consumer Match.)
+When the requester is not a HIPAA Covered Entity or a single high confidence match is otherwise required (because the system user is a Patient or their Authorized Representative), the L1 invariant with input weight score of at least 10, attributes verified at IDIAL1.8, and AAL2 authentication of the individual or higher quality match request **SHALL** be made (optimally the L2 invariant with input weight score of at least 10, attributes verified at IAL2/IDIAL2, matching on the HL7 Person Identifier as one of these attributes, and AAL2 authentication of the individual **SHOULD** be used for such a Consumer Match.)
 2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow .
 3. The receiving system takes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
 4. The receiving system responds (if appropriate) to the requesting system with the relevant Patient resource(s) in a FHIR Bundle, or otherwise as per the match transaction specifics (whether FHIR or non-FHIR).